About

 We are based in the Melbourne CBD, supporting people across Victoria, and with dedicated resources in the Dandenong/Casey area.

-Should you have any questions you can call the office and leave a message, or send an email admin@leadershipplus.com
+For Intake, please call (03) 9489 2999 and leave a message, or send an email to intake@leadershipplus.com

 admin@leadershipplus.com